 “Is crowdfunding successful in India?” – Are you thinking about raising funds from crowdfunding?
 Well, there are many examples of successful crowdfunding in India.

 In India, crowdfunding is increasing.
 Many people have come to know about the process of crowdfunding and they pick up this option when they need money.

 In my current blog let’s see if crowdfunding is really successful in India or not.

 Yes, crowdfunding is successful in India.
 For many people who had good ideas or genuine need of money then crowdfunding worked well for them in India.

 I can’t say that all the crowdfunding is successful but there are many examples and real-life stories which prove that crowdfunding is successful in India.

-11 Crowdfunding Success Stories in India That Amazes You
+11 Crowdfunding Success Stories in India That will Amaze You

 Crowdfunding is legal in India.
 And here I’m sharing some incredible successful crowdfunding stories in India.

 1. Mark Dharmai Raised 8 Lakh rupees for his Coaching

 Mark Dharmai is an international para-badminton player.
 He is holding a world ranking.
 But he is a son of a fisherman and was not having money to get coaching in badminton.